20/20 vision is about the best you can have, and the 2020 Mobile Jewish Film Festival promises to be some of the best films we’ve ever screened!

 Our big Saturday night film is Fiddler, the “Miracle of Miracles” an audience favorite wherever it’s been shown.
 This is the story of how Fiddler became Fiddler.
 Before the film, we’ll have a great dinner and live music from the beloved musical.
-Other highlights include Prosecuting Evil, the story of a 27 year-old Jewish lawyer who became chief prosecutor at the Nuremberg trials, The Spy Behind Home Plate, the incredible story of Moe Berg, a major league baseball player who lead a double life, and Golda’s Balcony, the Film which has won best film awards at multiple festivals.
+Other highlights include Prosecuting Evil, the story of a 27-year-old Jewish lawyer who became a chief prosecutor at the Nuremberg trials, The Spy Behind Home Plate, the incredible story of Moe Berg, a major league baseball player who lead a double life, and Golda’s Balcony, the Film which has won best film awards at multiple Festivals.

 Along with our regular festival, we continue our Julien E Marx Holocaust Student Film Series for more than 2500 students in our area.
 We feel that, in these times, this series is more important than ever, as we help students understand the roots and ramifications of prejudice and racism, in society.

 This is the never-before-told story of Albania – a small European country that opened its borders to shelter Jewish refugees, even as it endured a brutal Nazi occupation.
 It’s witnessed through the prism of two men joined together in a remarkable and unexpected quest: Norman H.Gershman, a renowned Jewish-American photographer determined to record the bravery and compassion of the Albanians; and Rexhep Hoxha, a Muslim-Albanian toy shop owner who sets out to return three precious books to the last surviving member of the Jewish family his father sheltered sixty years before.
 When these two men meet, an extraordinary and utterly unexpected personal drama is set in motion – one that bridges generations and religions…uniting fathers and sons…Muslims and Jews.